This post contains affiliate links. If you purchase a product through my link, I receive a small commission at no extra cost to you.

 - I lined up some guest posters for my blog and took a few weeks off.

-- Turned my attention to the course Finish Big Start Strong (coming again in Spring 2016 from Sweet Tea LLC) which was designed to help me analyze where I’d been and determine a clear course for 2017.
+- Turned my attention to the course Finish Big Start Strong (coming again in Fall 2017) from Sweet Tea LLC) which was designed to help me analyze where I’d been and determine a clear course for 2017.

 - Read the book Essentialism: The Disciplined Pursuit of Less by Greg McKeown, which I highly recommend to everyone, including bloggers who are serial “I must do it all to succeed type folks”.
 By the way – I am the president of THAT club!